-Wok Burner
+Wok Burners

-The wok burner is designed to provide even heat over a large area.
-It is ideal for large pans and stir-frying (Fig. 2.8).
+The wok burners are designed to provide even heat over a large area.
+They are ideal for large pans and stir-frying (Fig. 2.8).

 For heating smaller pans, the aforementioned hotplate burners may be more efficient.

 You should wipe the enamel top surface of the cooker around the hotplate burners as soon as possible after spills occur.
 Try to wipe them off while the enamel is still warm.